 Orange juice has no fat but it turns out we can still absorb it in orange juice.

-All quality made vitamin D supplements would be expected to be the same.
-A supplement from company A and company B should be identical if they contain the same amount (say 1000 IU for example).
 More expensive brands are not better.
-While it's often recommended to look for the “USP” ( United States Pharmacopeia) label as a way to check for quality, I believe brands which have been around a long time- Walmart, Costco, Vitamin Shoppe or GNC brands – should be just fine to use.
+While it's often recommended to look for the “USP” ( United States Pharmacopeia) label as a way to check for quality, I believe brands that have been around a long time- Walmart, Costco, Vitamin Shoppe or GNC brands – should be just fine to use.

 47 Can Vitamin D Become Toxic?